MICHELLE FÉLIX

 JUYA ANIA

-In the performance “Juya Ania”, Michelle Félix shares her personal relationship with the instruments worn by the Deer Dancers of the Mayo-Yoreme culture.
+In the performance “Juya Ania”, Michelle Félix shares her personal relationship to the instruments worn by the Deer Dancers of the Mayo-Yoreme culture.
 It is a sonic journey into the world of the forest, into the Juya Ania: The sacred place where the Deer lives and finds both material and spiritual nourishment.
 The sound of the instruments refers to the expedition that each dancer undertakes to obtain the gift of dance and music.
 Michelle Félix's personal ritual is shaped by a migration process that induced her to approach the indigenous communities of her homeland, Sinaloa, Mexico.

 Trailer: Paul Glavinski